cool4zbl/cool4zbl/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Geo data collection platform
+- 🔭 I’m currently working on building Geo data collection platform using Go
 - 🌱 I’m currently learning and exploring the fascination of algorithms and distributed systems
-- 👯 I’m looking to collaborate on building large-scale systems
+- 👯 I’m looking to collaborate on developing large-scale systems
 - 📫 How to reach me: goooglezbl#gmail.com
 - 🤠 More about me: zhangbinliu.me
+- 😄 Pronouns: she/her/hers
 - ⚡ Fun facts:
   - 🤓 Self-taught software engineer, from EE to CS
   - 👩‍🎤 Music saves me